 In the section of this resource dedicated to “Common Employee Handbook Mistakes,” we provide a list of some of the most common illegal policies we’ve seen in the employee handbooks reviewed by the HR experts in our Solution Center.

 Poorly Written Handbooks Make Employment Lawyers Salivate

-Your employee handbook should serve as an introduction to your company, as a resource that your employees can use to familiarize themselves with your company’s policies, and as a reference that your employees and managers can refer back to at any time, as needed.
-As such, your handbook should be thorough (CEDR’s employee handbook is a total of 55 pages long) and it should include elements that are in service to each of those goals.
+Your employee handbook should serve as an introduction to your company, as a resource that your employees can use to familiarize themselves with your company’s policies, and as a reference that your employees and managers can consult at any time as needed.
+As such, your handbook should be thorough (CEDR’s employee handbook is a total of 55 pages long), and it should include elements that are in service to each of those goals.